bright/new-www/content/jobs/senior-ios-developer.md

 ## what you will do

-* enhance a high-quality iOS ePOs application from the retail sector
+* enhance a high-quality iOS application from the construction sector
 * participate in software code reviews
 * work closely with project managers and product owners (in English)
 * take the lead role in project and solve the most challenging technical issues